jlevy/og-equity-compensation/README.md

   [reasons](https://www.quora.com/Why-do-most-technology-startups-incorporate-in-Delaware),
   these companies are usually formed in Delaware, so legalities of all this are defined in Delaware law.
+- 🔸 This Guide focuses on C corporations and [does not cover](#scope) how equity compensation works in LLCs, S corporations, partnerships, or sole proprietorships.
+  Both equity and compensation are handled in significantly different ways in each of these kinds of businesses.

 A startup is one kind of early stage company.